 - Establishing criteria for clinic

 By 1970, the subcommittee was charged to enlarge its sphere of activity to include children's orthotics and mobility aids.
 By 1979 the general format of the Association of Children's Prosthetic-Orthotic Clinics was accepted.
 Annual conferences were expanded to include clinic chiefs and their team members.
 This format of annual interdisciplinary conferences hosted by selected clinics from the United States and Canada continues to this day.
-Our main office and administrative staff reside in the AAOS Headquarters in Rosemont, Illinois.
+Our main office and administrative staff reside in the AAOS Headquarters in Geneva, Illinois.